AmandeepTomar/KotlinBasics/README.md

 #### Structured Concurrency

 - Every coroutine need to be started in a logical scope with a limited life time.
-If the life time of scope scope end all the coroutine launch with in the scope are not completed yet will be cancelled.
+If the life time of scope end all the coroutine launch with in the scope are not completed yet will be cancelled.
 - Coroutine started in the same scope form a hierarchy.
 - A parent Job won't complete until all the child job get completed.
 - Cancelling a parent job will cancel all the child.
-- Cancelling a child will not cancel teh parent.
+- Cancelling a child will not cancel the parent.
 - **Ordinary JOB** if a child coroutine get failed , exception is propagated upwards and cancel all its jobs.
-- **Supervise JOB** if a child coroutine get failed , exception is not propagated upwards and do not cancel all its jobs.
+- **Supervisor JOB** if a child coroutine get failed , exception is not propagated upwards and do not cancel all its jobs.
     - The `SupervisorJob` allows you to define a hierarchy of coroutines where the failure or cancellation of one coroutine does not affect the others.